 Talking to believing friends and family after leaving the Church can feel very lonely.
 You value your relationships with these people, and you want them to remain strong, but you’re now on totally different pages.
 Conversations about why you left are rarely productive, because anything a believer sees as an attack on their faith (such as bringing up Church history) provokes a defense mechanism in their brains, which often results in them defending their faith rather than truly listening to why you lost yours.
 Throughout those conversations, the ex-Mormon is able to understand what the believer might be feeling because they’ve felt it too, but there’s no way to make a believer understand what an ex-Mormon is feeling, let alone grasp the legitimacy of their decision to leave.
 And while ex-Mormons may understand why Mormons react the way they do, it doesn’t make them immune from frustration, or guarantee that they’ll be any more calm and collected in the conversation.
 I know this first-hand from many fired-up conversations I had with believers when I first left!
 It’s hard to reach an understanding when doing so requires the believer to legitimize the apostate’s reasons for leaving — something that puts their own faith in jeopardy.

 It is for this reason that I don’t recommend trying to explain to believers in detail why you left the Church.
 If they ask specific questions, by all means answer them, as calmly as possible.
 But if there’s one thing I wish I knew when I first left, it’s that most believers cannot cope with hearing about Church history or current bad practices of the Church, unless they’re well-versed in apologetics and welcome the challenge.
-(Equally futile in my opinion, but there may be potential!)
+(Equally futile in my opinion, but who knows!)

 When discussing your disaffection with loved ones, stick to “I feel” statements that don’t make them feel threatened — it’ll probably be more productive and less risky in terms of maintaining the relationship.
 Recognize that just because a fact is true, doesn’t mean someone is prepared to hear it or accept it as such.
 Many ex-Mormons naively think that Mormons will want to know the new information they’ve learned about the Church — we assume that if the church wasn’t true, believers would want to know.
 Surely they at least want to hear what you have to say before passing judgment, right?
 But honestly, they don’t.
 Or at least, most of them don’t.
 I know how that feels, because I lived it.
 You can’t educate people until they want to be educated, and you can’t unravel a person’s (highly conditioned) brain for them.